General Admissions Information

 Western Piedmont operates under an “open door” admission policy.
 All people, 18 years of age or older, or who are high school graduates, and who are able to profit from further formal education, will be served by the College.
 The college serves all students regardless of race, religion, association, sex, age, disability, or ethnic origin.

 - All entering curriculum students must submit a properly completed application to the Office of Admissions.
-You can complete the application online, download a PDF copy and fill it out, or pick up a copy at WPCC Student Services in Hildebrand Hall.
+Admission applications are processed online.
+If you have problems with the application or need assistance, please e-mail email@example.com.

 - Entering students should forward transcripts of high school and all college work to the Admissions Office.
 Students must authorize in writing the release of transcripts from high schools and colleges.
 Admission to all associate degree programs and some diploma and certificate programs requires high school or GED completion.
 (Only the English version of the GED will satisfy proof of high school graduation)